 Well before nightfall thick, grey, ominous clouds moved back in and so low in the sky rain seemed imminent again.
-Even though it was nearly an hour until dark I was taking no chances of getting soaked again, so when I came upon a forest with a cable across an entry point, I knew I would have it to myself and unhesitatingly slipped around the barrier and pushed deep into the wooded sanctuary, grateful for the luxury of a trail, not having to wend my way over and around fallen trees and prickly bushes as is the customary wild camping procedure.
+Even though it was nearly an hour until dark I was taking no chances of getting soaked again, so when I came upon a forest with a cable across an entry point, that was my gateway to a quiet, secluded campsite.
+I unhesitatingly slipped around the barrier and pushed deep into the wooded sanctuary, grateful for the luxury of a trail, not having to wend my way over and around fallen trees and prickly bushes as is the customary wild camping procedure.

-The temperature remained close to sixty, so for the first time in days I didn't have to put on my wool cap and pull the hood of my sweat shirt over my head or drape my sleeping bag over my legs and add a couple more layers to my torso.
+The temperature remained close to sixty, so for the first time in days I didn't have to put on my wool cap and pull the hood of my sweat shirt over my head or drape my sleeping bag over my legs and add a couple more layers to my torso as I sat and read and ate.
 I could lean back in my campchair with nary a worry in the world.
-The only sound was a baseball-sized walnut dropping once or twice.
+The only sound was a golf ball-sized walnut dropping once or twice.
 Indiana could well be called the Walnut State, they are so ubiquitous.
 Towns recognize their prominence, frequently naming one of their main streets Walnut.
-Three Carnegie Libraires in the state are on a Walnut Street.
+Three Carnegie Libraries in the state are on a Walnut Street.
 Main Street is by far the most popular address for a Carnegie, with thirty-five.
 Otherwise, only Washington Street with five, registers more times than Walnut.
-Presidents are more popular than trees with Jefferrson, Jackson, Madison and Van Buren, and only by coincidence, Clinton.
+Presidents are more popular than trees with Jefferson, Jackson, Madison and Van Buren, and only by coincidence, Clinton.
 Maple, Poplar and Locust are the other tree-named streets with a Carnegie

 The Carnegie in the large city of Muncie on Jackson Street was very presidential and almost pompous with six grand columns and the Latin inscription "bvilt anno dominin 1902" just below "This building the gift of Andrew Carnegie" with "Law Science Prose" to one side and "Art Poetry Mvsic" to the other.